ymath-io/ymath.io/content/courses/calculus/limits/applications.md

 Now, we can use this property to evaluate our limit!
 Dividing by $\sin{\theta}$ gives
 $$1 < \frac{\theta}{\sin{\theta}} < \frac{1}{\cos{\theta}}.$$

 Oops!
 We have our value, but it's upside down!
-Let's plug in x to this anyways, and see what we can do.
+Let's plug in $x$ to this anyways, and see what we can do.
 Well, we can just take the reciprocal of all of them and we'll be good to go, right??
 No [Why not?].
 However, we _can_ take the reciprocal, and then reverse the signs.
 So now, we have
 $$\cos{x} < \frac{\sin{x}}{x} < 1.$$
 We know for a fact that
 $$\lim_{x\to 0}\cos{x}=1.$$